• Skip to main content

 • Support districts in data collection and analysis to ensure data is being used effectively to inform instruction to support student growth and achievement across all Tiers.

-• Support districts in providing guidance of parent/family notification for students not reading at or above grade level including the student’s reading proficiency level, reading-related services, and strategies for families to use at home to support the student.
+• Support districts in providing parent/family notification for students not reading at or above grade level including the student’s reading proficiency level, reading-related services, and strategies for families to use at home to support the student.

 • Other duties as assigned.